 Tofu can get a bad rap as a meat substitute, but it’s actually an incredibly versatile ingredient.
 When blended, it has a great creamy texture – you can use it in a vegan mousse or pudding, and it’s essential for making a creamy ricotta substitute in my lasagna and vegan stuffed shells.
 Most often, I bake it to add protein and hearty texture to bowls, noodles, and salads.

 - Make sure you select the right texture.
-In grocery stores, it ranges from silken to firm and extra-firm.
+In grocery stores, it ranges from silken to extra-firm.
 Soft silken tofu would be my choice for blending into desserts or slicing into miso soup, but if you’re serving it as a main dish or topping it onto bowls, extra-firm is what you’ll need.
 It has a heartier, denser texture and less water content than other types of tofu.
 Note: I prefer to buy organic tofu made without genetically modified soybeans.

 - Spice.
 It.
 Up.
 There’s a reason that tofu gets flak for being bland, and that’s because it is!
 Make sure you season it well.
-You can marinate it, or prepare it using the crispy baked tofu recipe below:
+You can marinate it, or prepare it using the crispy baked tofu recipe below.